 Myth #5: Vaping a JUUL pod is like smoking a whole pack of cigarettes

 No amount of juuling or vaping is like smoking any cigarettes at all — because e-cig vapor doesn’t contain smoke.
-However, each JUUL pod does contain as much nicotine as a pack of cigarettes.
-But juulers don’t vape the whole pod at once.
+However, vapers do absorb about as much nicotine from each JUUL pod as from a pack of cigarettes.
+But what’s often not explained is that juulers don’t vape the whole pod at once.
 Vaping an entire pod takes about the same number of puffs as smoking a whole pack of cigarettes — hundreds.
+Even a very determined juuler would take hours to vape a whole pod.

 Myth #6: The nicotine in JUUL causes brain damage in teenagers